Willie Nelson to celebrate 90th birthday with all-star concert

 NASHVILLE, Tenn.
-(AP) — Texas troubadour Willie Nelson will celebrate his 90th birthday with his friends and family at an all-star two-day concert at the Hollywood Bowl this April.
+(AP) — Texas troubadour Willie Nelson will celebrate his 90th birthday in April with his friends and family at a two-day all-star concert at the Hollywood Bowl.

 The Grammy-winning country icon’s milestone birthday party will take place on April 29-30 and feature Nelson and dozens of performers, including Neil Young, Chris Stapleton, Lyle Lovett, Miranda Lambert, Rosanne Cash, Snoop Dogg, The Chicks, Kacey Musgraves and many more.